ACM US Technology Policy Committee

 The ACM US Technology Policy Committee (USACM) is a leading independent and nonpartisan voice in addressing US public policy issues related to computing and information technology.
 The Committee regularly educates and informs Congress, the Administration, and the courts about significant developments in the computing field and how those developments affect public policy in the United States.

 The explosion in the development and application of technology in recent years has been paralleled by a rapid growth in related public policy issues.
 The Committee draws from the deep technical expertise of its members to provide research, policy guidance, recommendations, and resources to US policy leaders, stakeholders, and the public on a wide range of science and technology topics impacting computing.

 Its membership of 100+ computing experts includes a diverse community of managers, practitioners, researchers, and other professionals from industry, academia, government, and the nonprofit sector.
 They bring expertise in varied areas, including algorithmic accountability, artificial intelligence, big data and analytics, privacy, security, accessibility, digital governance, intellectual property, voting systems, and tech law.

-How We Engage in Public Policy
+How USACM Engages in Public Policy

-Leadership Council and Committees
+Leadership and Committees

 Find Public Policy Statements